NelsonAlmonte/Buggie/README.md

    git clone https://github.com/NelsonAlmonte/Buggie.git
    ```
 2. Start either [XAMPP](https://www.apachefriends.org/es/index.html) or [WAMP](https://www.wampserver.com/en/).
-3. Enter the `codeigniter` directory and run the following command to install the project dependencies:
+3. Run the following command to install the project dependencies:
    ```sh
    composer install
    ```
-4. Open the **Database.php** file that is in your `codeigniter/app/Config` directory and setup your MySQL username and password.
+4. Open the **Database.php** file that is in your `app/Config` directory and setup your MySQL username and password.
-5. Using a terminal go to the `codeigniter` directory and run the following command (You need to have the `buggie` database already created for this to work):
+5. Using the terminal run the following command (You need to have the `buggie` database already created for this to work):
    ```sh
     php spark migrate
    ```
-6. In the same directory run the following command:
+6. Run the following command:
    ```sh
     php spark db:seed SetupAuthRecords
    ```